 The National Fire Protection Association (NFPA) publishes a suite of tools you can use to prepare your home for wildfires, including checklists and guides.
 Visit the NFPA’s Firewise USA website to learn more.

 The NFPA also sponsors Wildfire Community Preparedness Day.
-This year, it’s on Saturday, May 4.
 The event is an opportunity for you to prepare your own home and help your neighbors.
 For example, you could remove dry leaves from around an elderly couple’s home or develop a phone tree so anyone can alert the community about a fire or evacuation.